bryandesser/Quant4D/docs/source/index.rst

 Welcome to the Quant4D documentation
 ====================================

-`Quant4D` is an open source graphical interface for opening, interacting with, and performing basic analysis of 4D-STEM data.
+`Quant4D` is an open source graphical interface for quickly and intuitively opening, interacting with, and performing basic analysis of 4D-STEM data.

 Contents
 ^^^^^^^^